expanse-org/relay_cluster/docs/relay_api_spec_v2.md

   - `feeRecepient` - The fee recepient address.
   - `txHash` - The ring match transaction hash.
   - `blockNumber` - The number of the block which contains the transaction.
-  - `totalLrcFee` - The total lrc fee.
+  - `totalLrcFee` - The total pex fee.
   - `time` - The ring fill time.
 2. `total` - Total amount of orders.
 3. `pageIndex` - Index of page.